jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   - 11, 13, 14, 16, 17??, 18

 ### Galactic File-hosting service
+This platform allows users to access their own private server space via an online web portal (similar to Dropbox).
+It will span the galaxy, possibly necessitating multiple server locations per planet (for performance and feasability reasons--**UNLESS WE DECIDE TO BUY A PLANET TO STORE ALL OUR DATA**).
+In other words, this service will be accessible anywhere in the galaxy (with internet connection) via the Galaxy Wide Web (GWW).

+The two primary groups of concern are the people using the service with user-level permissions and the IT staff/developers who have permission to modify and manage the filesystem and platform itself.
+We will include in this group any automated processes responsible for function of the service that operate with elevated privileges (e.g. process that creates a new user, resets a password, etc.).
+We will assume that all of the employees are gruntled, i.e. that none of them have malicious intent towards the company.
+We suppose that a user's login credentials are private, and that the space pirates that attack such services for fun and profit have no more than user-level credentials.

   - Multiple locations per planet
   - Accessible anywhere in the galaxy (via the GWW)
   - Users are anyone with an account